National average salary

 The national average salary (or national average wage) is the mean salary for the working population of a nation.
-It is calculated by summing all the annual salaries of all persons in work and dividing the total by the number of workers.
+It is calculated by summing all the annual salaries of all persons in work (surveyed) and dividing the total by the number of workers (surveyed).
 It is not the same as the Gross domestic product (GDP) per capita, which is calculated by dividing the GDP by the total population of a country, including the unemployed and those not in the workforce (e.g. retired people, children, students, etc.).
+It can be useful in understanding economic conditions, and to employers and employees in negotiating salaries.
+The national median salary is usually significantly less than the national average salary because the distribution of workers by salary is skewed.